n8thangreen/AMK-BDQ-cost-analysis/README.md

   - The patient costs analysis can be found [here](docs/patient_costs_methods.pdf)
-  - Details of the Bayesian modellingy using jags can be found [here](docs/Bayesian_methods_and_results.pdf)
+  - Details of the Bayesian modelling using jags can be found [here](docs/Bayesian_methods_and_results.pdf)

 ## Installation

-You can install the GitHub version of costAnalysis with:
+You can install the GitHub version of `AMK-BDQ-cost-analysis` with:

 ``` r
 devtools::install_github("n8thangreen/AMK-BDQ-cost-analysis")